bjtucker/buildbouquet/.github/README.md

 # buildboquet .github/ directory

-This directory contains configuration files and scripts used to manage the buildbouquet repository.
+Contains configuration files and scripts used to manage the buildbouquet repository.

 ## .github/terraform